Vehicle write-offs and valuations

 Vehicles not covered by the guides

-The trade guides don’t value older vehicles – this is usually those over 20 years old.
+The valuation guides don’t value older vehicles – this is usually those over 20 years old.

 We also see valuation complaints for vehicles that are less common such as agricultural machinery, unusual vehicles or conversions such as ice-cream vans or campers.